umee-network/docs/docs/governance/asset-listing/asset-listing-guide.md

 1. What is the connection between the proposer and the asset being proposed?
 2. When was the TGE (Token Generation Event)?
-3. Brief high level overview of the token
+3. Brief high level overview of the token.
 4. Positioning of the token in the greater crypto ecosystem.
 5. What are the main use cases of the token?
-6. Tokenomics and minting details/parameters (include circ. supply, max supply, emission schedule)
+6. Tokenomics and minting details/parameters (include circ. supply, max supply, emission schedule).
-7. Market data (market cap, FDV, 24h volume, volatility, exchanges)
+7. Market data (market cap, FDV, 24h volume, volatility, exchanges).
-8. Community data (community size)
+8. Community data (community size).

 :::